nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Example 2**

-Let's say you want to clear all contacts tagged with `teacher`.
+Let's say you want to clear all contacts tagged with 'teacher'.
 You can follow the steps below to do so.

 Steps: